 - Employ organizational and systems leadership competencies to address current and future health, safety and other quality improvement issues for health services.
 (Essentials 2)

 - Critically appraise information systems and advanced technical resources to support and improve health care.
 (Essentials 4)

-- Integrate knowledge from nursing and other sciences in developing, implementing and evaluating new practice approaches to meet goals for improving health care.
-(Essentials 1,3)
+- Critically seek and appraise new knowledge from nursing and other sciences and translate this knowledge in developing, implementing and evaluating new practice approaches to meet goals for improving health care.
+(Essentials 1, 3)